 An AAC evaluation will begin with an initial appointment to assess speech, language and cognition.

-Our certified specialists use standardized tests to understand any challenges you may have in cognitive ability, as well as how independently you’re able to communicate through speech and language.
+Our specialists use in-depth interviews and dynamic assessment to understand any physical, sensory, cognitive, or linguistic challenges you may have, as well as how independently you’re able to communicate verbally.

 At this initial appointment, members of our team also provide more information about what augmentative and alternative communication tools are and what devices may be available for your particular circumstances.
 This is an opportunity for you to ask as many questions as you need and to help us learn where and how these tools might be used in your everyday life.